carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 The `64` after `int` and `float` represents the level of precision with which the values in the column are stored in the computer's memory.
 Other types with lower levels of precision are available for numeric values, e.g. `int32` and `float16`, which will take up less memory on your system but limit the size and level of precision of the numbers they can store.

-The `Ddype` of a column is important because it determines the kinds of operation that can be performed on the values in that column.
+The `dtype` of a column is important because it determines the kinds of operation that can be performed on the values in that column.
 Let's work with a couple of the columns independently to demonstrate this.

 ### The `Series` object